 Our History

-Like many social enterprises, we started with a great idea and a shoestring budget.
-We began formally working out of an apartment in London in January 1999.
-At that time we were known as the Freeplay Foundation.
-Within a few months, we’d moved into a shared office with a company called Freeplay Energy, which manufactured the wind-up radios for use in our initiatives in rural Africa.
-We operated independently as a registered charity in the UK, USA and South Africa and all with separate boards.
+Like many social enterprises, we started with a visionary idea and a shoestring budget.
+Our formal story begins in January 1999, operating out of a dining room in a small apartment in London under the name Freeplay Foundation.
+Rapid growth saw us move within a few months to a shared office with Freeplay Energy, the manufacturer of our wind-up radios for our initiatives in rural African communities.
+We established ourselves as an independent registered charity in the UK, USA, and South Africa, each with its own dedicated board of directors.

 Relaunching as Lifeline Energy

-Providing Information Access to Those Who Needed it Most
+Providing Critical Information to Those Most in Need

 The Lifeline Radio Comes to Life

-In November 2001, we won the first Tech Museum of Innovation Award in the education category, against stiff Silicon Valley competition.
-The $50,000 NASDAQ-sponsored prize financed the research and development of what we would come to call the Lifeline radio – the first radio ever created for humanitarian use.
-We secured additional funding from Vodafone Group Foundation, Anglo-American and technology pioneers, Brad Feld and the late Leonard Fassler.
+In November 2001, we won the first Tech Museum of Innovation Award in the education category, triumphing against stiff Silicon Valley competition.
+The $50,000 NASDAQ-sponsored prize funded the research and development of the Lifeline radio – the first radio created specifically for humanitarian use.
+Additional funding was secured from the Vodafone Group Foundation, Anglo-American, and technology pioneers Brad Feld and the late Leonard Fassler.

-In April 2003, two years after Kristine wrote the concept paper for the Lifeline radio, an 18-year-old orphaned Burundian refugee became the world’s first Lifeline radio recipient.
-She was one of 500 young listening group leaders who received Lifelines in the Tanzanian camps as part of a Voice of America (VOA) youth health and HIV-education project.
+In April 2003, two years after our concept paper for the Lifeline radio was created, an 18-year-old orphaned Burundian refugee became the world’s first Lifeline radio recipient.
+She was among 500 young listening group leaders who received Lifeline radios in Tanzanian camps as part of a Voice of America (VOA) youth health and HIV-education project.

-Between 2003 and 2010, before we launched our next-generation Prime radio, more than 255,000 Lifeline radios were distributed in sub-Saharan Africa (and beyond) reaching many millions of listeners.
-They were used in distance education projects, emergency response, refugee camps, women’s listening groups, agricultural initiatives, health clinics and to support child and widow-headed families.
+Between 2003 and 2010, before we launched our next-generation Prime radio, more than 255,000 Lifeline radios were distributed across sub-Saharan Africa and beyond, reaching many millions of listeners.
+They were used in distance education projects, emergency responses, refugee camps, women’s listening groups, agricultural initiatives, health clinics, and to support child and widow-headed families.

 Pioneering Renewable Lighting

-Africans rely on hazardous, polluting and inefficient fuel-based lighting: kerosene, candles and firewood.
-Fuel-based lighting uses more than 15% of already stretched household incomes.
-Exposure leads to debilitating respiratory problems and causes widespread fires, resulting in loss of property, severe burns and death.
-Millions of children try to study using these perilous lighting sources.
+Africans who live on the margins rely on hazardous, polluting, and inefficient fuel-based lighting: kerosene, candles, and firewood.
+These sources can consume over 15% of already stretched household incomes, cause debilitating respiratory problems, and result in widespread fires, severe burns, and death.
+Millions of children attempt to study using these perilous lighting sources.

-This is why we expanded into the lighting sector in 2007.
-We undertook a series of lighting-needs assessments, which included child and grandmother-headed households and dwellings where someone was ill or disabled.
-Results in hand, we worked with engineers to create fit-for-purpose, clean energy lights and lanterns called Lifelights.
+In 2007/8, we were some of the expanded into the renewable lighting sector.
+We conducted lighting-needs assessments, focusing on child and grandmother-headed households and those with ill or disabled members.
+Based on our findings, we collaborated with engineers to create fit-for-purpose, clean energy lights and lanterns, called Lifelights.

-However, we discovered that the financial investment required to pursue both lighting and audio products wasn’t possible for a lean and agile organisation such as Lifeline Energy.
-At that time solar lighting was in a nascent stage with investment funding going almost exclusively to white males in the Global North.
+However, we found that the financial investment required to develop both lighting and audio products was not feasible for a lean organisation like Lifeline Energy.
+At that time, solar lighting investment was predominantly directed towards white males in the Global North (and to some extent, still is).

-Consequently, we focused on the area where we have the greatest impact: audio products for mass education and information.
-We continue to deliver solar lights to support education and emergency response initiatives on request, but with excellent partner suppliers like Nokero who specialise in lighting.
+As a result, we concentrated on our area of greatest impact: audio products for education and information.
+We continue to provide solar lights for education and emergency response initiatives through excellent partner suppliers when requested.

 Establishing Lifeline Technologies

-Few commercial companies develop products specifically aimed at users at the base of the pyramid.
-The creation of the Lifeline radio demonstrated the importance of an appropriate development process for this sector.
-Therefore, we took the strategic decision to establish a for-profit company, Lifeline Technologies Trading Ltd (LTTL).
-LTTL started operating in 2010 as a UK-company focused on developing, manufacturing and supplying appropriate products to the humanitarian sector.
-A charity owning a for-profit consumer electronics company is a unique hybrid social enterprise model.
-Profits from Lifeline Technologies accrued to the charity, creating a virtuous circle.
+Few commercial companies develop products specifically for users at the base of the pyramid.
+The creation of Lifeline radio highlighted the importance of an appropriate development process for this sector.
+Consequently, we strategically established Lifeline Technologies Trading Ltd (LTTL) in 2010.
+This UK-based for-profit company focused on developing, manufacturing, and supplying products to the humanitarian sector.
+As a unique hybrid social enterprise model, profits from LTTL accrued to the charity, creating a virtuous cycle.

-The world’s first power-independent media player, radio and recorder, the Lifeplayer MP3, which Lifeline Technologies developed, was acknowledged as an “INDEX: Design to Improve Life” finalist and an SAB Foundation Innovation Award winner.
+Lifeline Technologies developed the world’s first power-independent media player, radio, and recorder, the Lifeplayer MP3, which was recognised as an “INDEX: Design to Improve Life” finalist and an SAB Foundation Innovation Award winner.
 The company also designed the Prime radio and the SolarStor cell phone charging solar panel.
+We closed the LTTL in 2023 as it proved to be unviable in the long run.

 Focusing on Information Access

-In addition to radios for group listening, we began distributing the Polaris and Fenix solar and wind-up radios for individual and family use.
-Although small in size, they are loud in sound and also include LED lights and lithium-ion batteries, which are far longer lasting.
-Tens of thousands of these units were distributed during the Ebola crisis in West Africa and the Covid-19 pandemic, enabling children to listen to school lessons and also to study at night.
+In addition to group-listening radios, we began distributing the Polaris and Fenix solar and wind-up radios for individual and family use.
+Despite their small size, these units are powerful, featuring LED lights and long-lasting lithium-ion batteries.
+Tens of thousands were distributed during the Ebola crisis in West Africa and the COVID-19 pandemic, enabling children to listen to school lessons and study at night.